jonpotz/rustdeskgen/README.md

 7. Run `RunMe.bat` on the target machine to launch the installer script.

+8. If you have chosen to encrypt the sensitive data ( key and password ), it will not show in your client script.
+Your client will need the password you set for encryption during generating the script.

 Requirements
 ------------

--   Windows operating system with PowerShell 5.1 or higher.
+-   Windows operating system with PowerShell 5.1 or higher. ( I've tested this on Windows 10 and Windows 11 )

--   Administrator privileges to run the scripts.
+-   Administrator privileges to run the scripts. ( Will automatically request higher privledges if you don't run as Admin )

--   Internet connection on target machine to download RustDesk installer.

--   SMTP credentials if using email notifications.
+-   SMTP credentials if using email notifications. ( I've tested with office 365 )

 Notes
 -----